Growing up, my Barbies never got along.

 Todd’s lady of choice was always Sun Gold who also belonged to Lisa.
-And you sure as hell better not forget that, either!
+And you sure better not forget that, either!

 Sun Gold was the prettiest Barbie any of us had ever owned and no matter how long I spent dressing and primping my dolls, they were never as beautiful as her.
 In addition to looks, Sun Gold also had dibs on all of the cutest outfits.
 This was an important advantage since me and Lisa’s favorite scenario to play out was “Cool Party.”